Best race ever? Warholm wins record-setting hurdles race

 Warholm's pull-away win in front of an empty stadium — someday, thousands might brag they were there — eclipsed his month-old world record by .76 seconds.

-By comparison, in the 400 flat, it took 48 years for the record to come down by a comparable amount — .85 seconds between 1968 (Butch Reynolds) and 2016 (Wayde van Niekerk).
+By comparison, in the 400 flat, it took 48 years for the record to come down by a comparable amount — .83 seconds between 1968 (Lee Evans) and 2016 (Wayde van Niekerk).

 Van Niekerk's world record in the 400 is 43.03.
 That’s only 2.91 faster than what Warholm did with 10 hurdles to scale.